 How much you pay for bodily injury insurance depends on several factors, including how much coverage you want, your driving record and where you live.

 What happens if I don’t have bodily injury liability coverage?

 If you don’t carry bodily injury liability and the state requires it, penalties such as fines, suspension of your license, and/or vehicle registration can be levied.

 Also, without bodily injury liability coverage on your car insurance policy, you will be held personally responsible for any injuries you cause to others in an auto accident.
 This could mean you must liquidate property, savings and other assets to pay for a judgment against you.

 A few states don’t require bodily injury liability coverage; however, it is still recommended that you carry this coverage to better protect you and your assets.

-If you do carry bodily injury liability coverage, but with low limits, you still could be putting yourself at risk financially, since if you cause a serious accident where injury expenses exceed your limits you can be held responsible for the amount above your limits.
+If you do carry bodily injury liability coverage, but with low limits, you still could be putting yourself at risk financially, since if you cause a serious accident where injury expenses exceed your limits, you can be held responsible for the amount above your limits.

 Medical payments may also cover policyholders and their family members when they are injured while riding in someone else’s car or when they are hit by a car while on foot or bicycling.
-Coverage of course is limited to the terms and conditions contained in your specific car insurance policy.
+Coverage is limited to the terms and conditions contained in your specific car insurance policy.